pavelFaraday/Wordpress-Backend-Cheatsheet/Theme Development/Interview/15-wordpress_REST_API.md

 **The WordPress REST API is a standardized framework that allows external applications to communicate with a WordPress website.
 It provides a JSON-based interface for interacting with WordPress content, enabling developers to create, read, update, and delete data programmatically.**

-Introduced as part of WordPress Core in version 4.7, the REST API serves as a bridge between WordPress and external systems, eliminating the need for direct access to WordPress admin or PHP functions.
+It is a bridge between WordPress and external systems, eliminating the need for direct access to WordPress admin or PHP functions.

----

 ### ❗️ **Core Concepts of the WordPress REST API** 🧩

+It has **Endpoints, Routes, Requests, Authentication & Schema** 👇

 #### 1. **Endpoints**